Rishikeshrajrxl/Appian-Knowledge-Center/General Questions.md

  - Leverage the Process Activity tab in the Monitor view to allow users with appropriate permissions to see the history of archived processes for auditing
  - select a archived instance, click on unarchive, it will be visible in the completed instance.
 Or we can also see the History of the process variables.

+ **How to display 40-80k excel rows to the user with performant way?**